TUITION: $829 per unit; $816 DPT; $37,800 MBA total program.

 Dr. Linda A. Moody, Graduate Dean

-The Graduate Division of Mount St. Mary’s College, Los Angeles offers advanced degree programs in Business, Creative Writing, Education, Film and Television, Humanities, Nursing, Psychology, Physical Therapy, and Religious Studies.
-Women and men of all ages are welcome to join the College's learning community for evening and weekend programs at the beautiful, historic Doheny campus just minutes from downtown Los Angeles.
+The Graduate Division of Mount Saint Mary’s University, Los Angeles offers advanced degree programs in Business, Creative Writing, Education, Film and Television, Humanities, Nursing, Psychology, Physical Therapy, and Religious Studies.
+Women and men of all ages are welcome to join the University's learning community for evening and weekend programs at the beautiful, historic Doheny campus just minutes from downtown Los Angeles.

 Health programs at Mount St. Mary's have earned the respect of colleagues across the country.
 The 2013 edition of U.S. News and World Report Best Graduate Schools rank the College's doctoral program in Physical Therapy and the master's program in Nursing among the nation's top graduate schools.